 Title card: THIS CHRISTMAS

 Shot #11 – Rear shot behind a series of derelict ships as they skitter across a cracked desert landscape, leaving behind trails of red mist as they grind against the ground.
-At first glance the ships resemble Naboo Starfighters, although the shape of the wings isn’t quite the same.
-The ships race toward what appear to be some sort of Imperial (or First Order) walkers in the distant background.
+At first glance, the ships resemble Naboo Starfighters, although the shape of the wings isn’t quite the same.
+The ships race toward what appears to be some sort of Imperial (or First Order) walkers in the distant background.

 Shot #13 – A close-up of Finn’s (John Boyega) face as we tilt down to reveal he is recovering from his injuries in a white medical pod.
 Lights and a digital readout in Aurebesh monitor his condition.